 Point of Contact

-The mission of the Health Policy and Management (HPM) specialization is to promote and protect the public's health through the preparation of graduates for careers leading toward senior level leadership in health services policy and management, and to conduct research and disseminate knowledge that will advance the organization, financing, and delivery of health services.
-HPM courses are designed to develop students' critical thinking and applied problem-solving skills across the public and private sector to address health challenges in the state of Hawai‘i and the Asia-Pacific region.
+The mission of the HPM graduate program is to promote and protect the public's health through the preparation of graduates for careers leading toward leadership in health services policy and management, and to conduct research and disseminate knowledge that will advance the organization, financing, and delivery of health services.
+HPM courses are designed to develop students' critical thinking and applied problem-solving skills across the public and private sector to address health challenges in the state of Hawai‘i, the Asia-Pacific region, and around the world.

 Master of Public Health (MPH)